nguyntony/pokemon-cards-react/README.md

-# Movie React App
+# Pokemon Cards

-React app that explores context api and attempts to modularize things
+React app that implements context api, practices fetch, use effect and tries to modularize